rhyslwells/Data-Archive/content/standardised/OLAP (online analytical processing).md

 ---
 title: What is OLAP (Online Analytical Processing)?
 tags:
-  - "#preprocessing"
   - database
-  - engineering
-  - data engineering
+  - data_processing
 aliases:
   - OLAP
 category:
 ---
-It refers to a category of database processing that enables users to interactively analyze large amounts of data from multiple perspectives.
+It refers to a category of ==database processing== that enables users to interactively analyze large amounts of data from multiple perspectives.

 OLAP systems are designed to handle complex queries and support multidimensional analysis, making it easier to explore, summarize, and analyze data for decision-making and reporting purposes.

-In summary, OLAP provides powerful tools for **data exploration** and **decision support**, enabling organizations to gain deeper insights by analyzing data from various dimensions.
+OLAP provides powerful tools for **[[EDA]]** and **decision support**, enabling organizations to gain deeper insights by analyzing data from various dimensions.

 ### Key Features of OLAP:
 1. **Multidimensional Data Model**: OLAP is built around a multidimensional data structure, often represented as a **cube**, where data can be viewed along different dimensions (e.g., time, product, region).
 For example, sales data might be analyzed by region, product category, and time period.